 - If you are testing early (before you expect your period to start), we recommend you test with the first urine of the day; otherwise you can test whenever you need to pass urine.
-Avoid excessive fluid intake before testing.
+Don’t drink lots of liquid before testing.

 How does Clearblue Digital Early Detection work?

 When you are pregnant, your body produces the pregnancy hormone hCG (human Chorionic Gonadotropin).
 The level of hCG in your body increases in the early stages of pregnancy.
-Clearblue Digital Early Detection can detect tiny amounts of this hormone in your urine (The sensitivity of the Clearblue test is 25mIU/ml, resulting in high accuracy).
+Clearblue Digital Early Detection can detect tiny amounts of this hormone in your urine (the sensitivity of this test is 25mIU/ml).

 Can any medication or medical conditions affect the pregnancy test result?